grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 :::note

 This example covers an HTTP-only data source.
-So, if your data source requires a database connection, you can use the Golang client for the database and execute a simple query like `SELECT 1` or a `ping` function.
+So, if your data source requires a database connection, you can use the Go client for the database and execute a simple query like `SELECT 1` or a `ping` function.

 :::

 ### Query

 The next step is to move the query logic.
-This will highly vary depending on how the plugin queries the data source and transforms the response into [frames](../introduction/data-frames.md).
-In this tutorial, let's see how we can migrate a simple example.
+This will significantly vary depending on how the plugin queries the data source and transforms the response into [frames](../introduction/data-frames.md).
+In this guide, you'll see how to migrate a simple example.

 Our data source is returning a JSON object with a list of `datapoints` when hitting the endpoint `/metrics`.
 The frontend `query` method transforms those `datapoints` into frames: